pojil/light_ata/README.md

 # light_ata
-creating object on Open Street Map with node.js
+creating object on Open Street Map with node.js and saving them into SQLite3 Data Base